tsgates/arch-wiki-markdown/wiki/Fbsplash.md

 > Suspend to Disk

 If you want suspend to disk with Uswsusp using Fbsplash, install the uswsusp-fbsplash package from the AUR.
-For more info have a look at Pm-utils#Using_another_sleep_backend_.28like_uswsusp.29 or Suspend_to_Disk#Uswsusp_method (hibernate-script).
 Additionally there is limited support for using Fbsplash in the tuxonice-userui package for those using a kernel with the TuxOnIce patch.

 Configuration
 -------------